moja-global/About_moja_global/Contributing/How-to-Contribute-Code.md

     -   Make changes or additions to the code.
     -  Ensure that your code meets the [coding style guidelines](https://github.com/moja-global/About-moja-global/blob/master/Governance/Coding-Guidelines.md).
-    - Perform relevant tests for the repository that you will be submitting the pull-request for.
+    - Perform relevant tests, which includes unit-testing or end-to-end testing as found fit for the repository that you will be submitting the pull-request for.
     -   Follow the [documentation guidelines](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Document-Your-Contribution.md).

 6. Submit your contribution